IluvatarLabs/iluvatarlabs.github.io/_posts/2025-11-11-elastic-speculation.md

 **First, acceptance is not constant** and so a global, fixed _K_ is too blunt.
 For easy or highly structured workloads (e.g., coding or QA-style prompts), acceptance can be very high, so a small _K_ underutilizes the draft model.
 For harder or more creative workloads, acceptance drops, so a large _K_ wastes compute on tokens that will be thrown away.

 **Second, being KV-cache bandwidth constrained hurts.** Even speculative tokens that will never be accepted still pay the full price of KV writes.
-At larger batch sizes, longer contexts, and bigger models, KV-cache traffic becomes a dominant bottleneck.
+At larger batch sizes, longer contexts, and bigger models, KV-cache traffic becomes a dominant bottleneck[^kvbottleneck].
 Reducing unnecessary KV work is often the real lever for throughput.

 Elastic Speculation treats speculative decoding as a **runtime control problem**:
 - Speculate more when speculation is working.